Not possible to hold civil services exams in Manipur this year, state government tells Delhi HC

 The members of the Meitei community account for 60% of the state’s population and are largely concentrated in the Imphal Valley.
 Manipur’s two major tribal communities – the Kukis and the Nagas – live in the hill districts.

-The plea also sought court’s direction to the Union Public Service Commission to reopen the application portal to allow candidates to opt for a centre of their choice in Manipur.
+The plea also sought the court’s direction to the Union Public Service Commission to reopen the application portal to allow candidates to opt for a centre of their choice in Manipur.

-The state government instead suggested that the aspirants from Manipur’s tribal districts will be assigned to the nearest centres outside the state, as was done last year.
+The state government instead suggested that the aspirants from Manipur’s tribal districts be assigned to the nearest centres outside the state, as was done last year.
 The Manipur government gave an undertaking that it would provide travel allowances to the candidates from the districts.

-“It is a day long exam conducted in 2 sessions of 3 hours each thereby, enhancing the risk of any negative / adverse fall-out due to unstable law and order situation and polarised public sentiment on ethnic lines,” the state government told the court.
+“It is a day-long exam conducted in 2 sessions of 3 hours each thereby, enhancing the risk of any negative / adverse fall-out due to unstable law and order situation and polarised public sentiment on ethnic lines,” the state government told the court.

 “The incident highlights that it may not always be feasible to use force in such peculiar situation and especially in a civilian setting,” the state told the court.